simplyjanetribe/Latest-Books-Widget-for-BookStack/README.md

 &lt;/div&gt;
 </code></pre></code></pre>

-this code is taking books from shelf id 5, you can change that and you can duplicaye and rename the file to have the latest books from several shelfs.
+this code is taking books from shelf id 5, you can change that, and you can duplicate and rename the file to have the latest books from several shelfs.